whatnote/ms2historybeforeorafter/README.md

 ### Content

-- Most of the code was written by me, wher it's noot I've commented the url by the borrowed section of code.
+- Most of the code was written by me, where it's not I've commented the url by the borrowed section of code.

 - As mentioned above I did find an Udemy course, that showed you how to make a high lower claim game using JavaScript.
 I found this invaluable as it showed you how to construct many of the elements needed to make the game.

 * In particular:

   - The shuffle
-  - Scoring system
   - Scoring system
   - Number of turns.